barkhasikka/imageupload/README.md

 # imageupload

+´´I later realise the requirement of proper commit history.
+Considering that I have been working on this task locally I have tried to divide it into commits but not usually how I go about commiting.
+You will see all the commits on one date cos of that reason.´´

 Create a service for storing and retrieving image data.
 The service should follow best practices of a web service, examples:

 * data validation